ESF co-financing organisations (opt-in organisations) role in the England 2014 to 2020 European Structural and Investment Funds programme.

 Co-financing organisations provide the required eligible match funding and use their expertise to procure and contract manage, or grant fund, European Social Fund provision.
 In the 2014-2020 European Social Fund programme most co-financing organisations act as opt-in organisations by funding locally defined activities through an open, transparent and competitive grant-giving or procurement process.

-The National Offender Management Service (NOMS) will continue to operate as a co-financing organisation (CFO) for the 2014–2020 ESF Operational Programme and has a national allocation from the ESF Managing Authority.
+Her Majesty’s Prison & Probation Service (HMPPS) will continue to operate as a co-financing organisation (CFO) for the 2014–2020 ESF Operational Programme and has a national allocation from the ESF Managing Authority.
 A CFO since 2009, NOMS CFO utilises ESF monies to deliver services to offenders in custody and the community via third party organisations, which promote social inclusion and move individuals closer to mainstream activity and the labour market.
 Moving offenders successfully on to other provision is a key aim, with those considered hard to reach the main focus of delivery.

 Who are the opt-in organisations